tapans/DIY-Surveillance-with-Smartphones/README.md

 	- Set Custom Mounts to on
 	- Add mount points (use status option on main screen to view available mount paths)

-3. Assign a static IP on each smartphone. enable ssh login without password (scp ~/.ssh/id_rsa.pub android@ip:~/.ssh/authorized_keys)
+Start the Debian container

+3. On your computer, clone this repo and edit config files in the conf directory with your custom settings.
+Enable passwordless ssh login into the phone with:
+<pre><code>ssh android@IP "mkdir -p ~/.ssh" && scp ~/.ssh/id_rsa.pub android@IP:~/.ssh/authorized_keys</code></pre>
+And then copy over this repo into the phone using scp

-4. Start the Debian container on the server phone, SSH into it (ssh android@ip_address), sudo su, git clone this repo, chmod +x start.bash, edit config files in conf directory with your custom settings, and execute start.bash script to install zoneminder, dependencies, jobs, and common configurations.
+4. SSH into the phone (ssh android@ip_address), sudo su, and execute start.bash to install zoneminder, dependencies, jobs, and common configurations.

-5. Open Zoneminder in web browser at http://serverip/zm
+5. From a web browser on your computer, open zoneminder web interface at http://serverip/zm
 <pre>
 Click Options,
 	Click Images tab